-Even if you’re not stranded faraway, a hammock can be a WONDERful addition to any backyard.
-When the summer sun shines and the cooling breezes blow, there’s no better place to be than suspended between a couple of trees with a book and a cool glass of lemonade!
+Even if you’re not stranded far away, a hammock can be a WONDERful addition to any backyard.
+When the summer sun shines and the cooling breezes blow, there’s no better place to be.
+Nothing beats relaxing in a hammock with a book and a cool glass of lemonade!

-Hammocks are simple slings made of cloth or netting.
+Most hammocks are simple slings made of cloth or netting.
 They’re usually suspended between two trees, although two unmoving points—called anchors—are all you need.
-Some people like to sit in a hammock and swing, while others prefer to sleep or relax.
+Some people like to sit in a hammock and swing.
+Others prefer to sleep or relax.

 In the late 1500s, hammocks became popular among sailors aboard ships.
-Since hammocks could gently swing with the motion of the ship, they were more comfortable to sleep in.
-They were also convenient, since they could easily be taken down when not in use to make the most of available space on the ship.
+They made it more comfortable to sleep on the boat.
+That’s because they could gently swing with the motion of the ship.
+Hammocks were also more convenient than beds.
+They could easily be taken down when not in use.
+This helped sailors make the most of open space on the ship.

 After his voyages to the Caribbean, Christopher Columbus brought several hammocks back to Europe.
 Today, you can find hammocks used all over the world.
-In addition to being popular for relaxing in the backyard, hammocks are also popular with hikers and campers.
+And they aren’t just popular for relaxing in the backyard.
+They are also used by many hikers and campers.